b-andris/diff/README.md

 A simple commandline diff-tool

 ## Compilation
 While I use Xcode to write diff all of Xcode's metadata is unnecessary to compile it.
 Simply compiling diff/main.c and diff/diff.c (Both of which rely on diff/diff.h) should work on virtually any System. diff should run and function correctly on most UNIX like systems.
+It also works on [YourOS](https://github.com/Gurgel100/Kernel), for which it was originally written.

 ## Usage
 If diff is properly installed on your system: